 If it is summer, this sounds like an obvious choice, really.
 But do go to the beach even during the winter.
-If you just continue from the Ferris wheel on Lungomare, you will arrive to the first beach called Spiaggia Pane e Pomodoro – a beautiful sandy one, and empty during the winter too.
+If you just continue from Bari Ferris wheel on Lungomare, you will arrive at the first beach called Spiaggia Pane e Pomodoro – a beautiful sandy one, and empty during the winter too.

 In January I sat on this beach and watched people canoeing and paddle-boarding.
 One of my friends even went into the sea to check the water (and surprisingly found it cold), but later we saw a man swimming.
-And again after my snowy and frosty Lithuania I could not believe that January can be like this.
-Although it may not be one of the best beaches in Puglia, it certainly felt like one at that time.
+And again after my snowy and frosty Lithuania, I could not believe that January can be like this.
+Although it may not be one of the best beaches in Puglia (and probably not even the best of Bari, Italy beaches), it certainly felt like one at that time.

-No mater what day this is in Bari for you and which season it is, just imagine this: sitting at the beach, watching the sea, sunshine on your face, sipping an aperol or an espresso.
+No matter what day this is in Bari for you and which season it is, just imagine this: sitting at the beach, watching the sea, sunshine on your face, sipping an Aperol or an espresso.
 Sounds like a proper dolce vita, right?

 Practical information about Bari, Italy